pingcap/style-guide/docs/rust/traits.md

 Only implement `Deref` for smart pointer types; never for general coercion.
 Most smart pointers should implement `Deref` and `Borrow`.

-`Drop` should be implemented for any types which need to tidy-up, manual destructors should never be used.
+`Drop` should be implemented for any types which need to tidy-up.
 `Drop` implementations must *never* panic.
 Be aware of implicit panics, for example due to bounds checking in indexing.
 `Drop` implementations should not fail in any other way.
 `Drop` implementations should not block.

-If a destructor might panic, fail, or block, provide a method which performs the shutdown behaviour and which returns a result (or, if necessary, panic), e.g., a `close` method.
+If a destructor might panic, fail, or block, provide a method which performs the shutdown behaviour and which returns a result (or, if necessary, panics), e.g., a `close` method.
-The user may then call the 'shutdown' method and check for errors.
+The user may then call the shutdown method and check for errors.
 Then the destructor is guaranteed to be well-behaved.
+If the destructor is executed without the shutdown method being called, then it should always panic (so as to cause test failure).
 This should be documented.

-`Fn`, `FnMut`, and `FnOnce` should be implemented by function-like objects which can be called (e.g., callbacks).
-Uses of these traits should be rare, usually closures or futures are a better choice than a custom callback.
-Don't abuse these traits for custom call-like behaviour.

 ### Rationale